mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 #### For Nginx Web Server - https://www.nginx.com/

-### Recommend to saved as: /etc/nginx/conf.d/globalblacklist.conf
+### Recommend to be saved as: /etc/nginx/conf.d/globalblacklist.conf

 Why? .... because all files located in /conf.d/ are automatically loaded by Nginx in the main nginx.conf file.